mondeja/pymarketcap/README.md

 ```

 ## Documentation:
 All methods are self explained in doctrings.
-You can see all available methods at [docs/README.md](https://github.com/mondeja/pymarketcap/blob/master/docs/usage.md):
+Also, you can see all available methods at [docs/README.md](https://github.com/mondeja/pymarketcap/blob/master/docs/README.md):

 ## Testing
 ```